wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-5-changelog.md

 - Moved High Resolution Water Fog to Extra Utilities & Fixes.
 - Moved Improved LOD Noise Texture to Extra Utilities & Fixes.
 - Moved Instant and Faster Pipboy (No Stutter) to Extra Utilities & Fixes.
+- Moved Clean Just Assorted Mods and Bullet Time Improved - a JAM Addon downloads as an umbrella download linked to JAM itself.
+- Added sub-sections to the Gameplay section and significant reorganization of mods contained on this page.
+- Moved Home & Safehouse Tweaks to the Gameplay section.
+- Moved Hard Barter Faster Stronger, Unfound Loot, RAD - Radiation (Is) Actually Dangerous, New Blood, Aid Addon, Sweet Consumables, Sweet Healing System to the Hardcore section.
+- Moved Improved AI (Navmesh Overhaul Mod) to Optimizations.
+- Moved TTW Ultimate Invisible Wall Remover to Optimizations.
+- Moved Collision Meshes - DC to Optimizations.
+- Moved Collision Meshes - NV to Optimizations.
+- Moved New Vegas Mesh Improvement Mod to Optimizations.
+- Moved MAC-TEN to Optimizations.
+- Moved Items Transformed - Enhanced Meshes to Optimizations.
+- Moved ExRB - Extended Roombounds to Optimizations.
+- Moved Fallout 3 TTW Interior Optimization Project to Optimizations.
+- Removed Metro Map Replacer in favor of adding it to Additions instead.
+- Moved Climate Control NVSE to Extra Utilities & Fixes.
+- Moved Cloud Upgrade NVSE to Extra Utilities & Fixes.

 ### Additions
 - Added AnhNVSE.